eclipse-cdt-cloud/cdt-gdb-vscode/README.md

 ## Launch Configurations

-The Visual Studio Debug Extension for GDB contributes two debugger types:
+This extension contributes two debugger types:
 * `gdb`: Support for **Local GDB Debug**.
 Launch or attach to an already running application locally on your host machine using GDB.
 * `gdbtarget`: Support for **Remote GDB Debug**.
 Launch or attach to an already running remote GDB server using GDB.